AliPakzad/Life-Expectancy-and-GDP/README.md

 Life Expectancy and GDP Example Project

 Project Objectives:
-Complete a project to add to your portfolio
+- Complete a project to add to your portfolio
-Use seaborn and Matplotlib to create visualizations Become familiar with presenting and sharing data visualizations Preprocess, explore, and analyze data
+- Use seaborn and Matplotlib to create visualizations
+- Become familiar with presenting and sharing data visualizations
+- Preprocess, explore, and analyze data
 Prerequisites:
-Data Acquisition
+- Data Acquisition
-Data Visualization
+- Data Visualization
-Hypothesis Testing
+- Hypothesis Testing
-Summarizing Quantitative Data
+- Summarizing Quantitative Data
-Data Wrangling and Tidying
+- Data Wrangling and Tidying
-Data Manipulation with Pandas
+- Data Manipulation with Pandas
 ================================================================================

-1.Setting up the Project
+1. Setting up the Project
 First we will have to download our data from Life Expectancy and GDP project and make sure our directory is set up for Jupyter notebook.

 Hint: